 ABOUT CLAIRE MESSUD

 Claire Messud’s five novels include The Emperor’s Children, named one of the ten best books of the year by the New York Times Book Review; The Woman Upstairs, a New York Times bestseller; and, most recently, The Burning Girl, which was a finalist for the Los Angeles Times Book Prize in fiction.
-She is also the author of a book of novellas, The Hunters.
+Messud is also author of a book of novellas, The Hunters.
 She has been awarded Guggenheim and Radcliffe fellowships and the Strauss Living Award from the American Academy of Arts and Letters, and is a two-time PEN/Faulkner Award finalist.
-Messud teaches creative writing at Harvard University and at the New York State Summer Writers’ Institute in Saratoga Springs.
-A frequent contributor to the New York Review of Books and the New York Times Book Review, she lives in Cambridge, MA with her family.
+She teaches creative writing at Harvard University and at the New York State Summer Writers’ Institute.
+A frequent contributor to the New York Review of Books and the New York Times Book Review, she lives in Cambridge, Massachusetts, with her family.